nic-obert/rusty-vm/oxide/oxide TODO.md

 - [ ] Add the no-op operator to the oxide language to prevent the optimizer from optimizing out conditional blocks and loops without any operation in them
 - [ ] Add the slice type &[T].
 This is a wide pointer.
 - [ ] Make StringRef a wide pointer.
+- [ ] Add integer type inference.
+Implicit numeric casts have been disallowed, but they may be allowed only if no type was specified and if they are literals

 ### In Progress